M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Evaluation Suite of

 \textbf{Evaluation of Reasoning Correctness.} To comprehensively evaluate the accuracy of the model’s reasoning steps, we quantify the alignment between the generated reasoning sequence and expert-annotated reasoning paths.
 Specifically, we compute the following metrics:

-Here, $\mathcal{R}$ denotes the set of reasoning steps generated by the model, and $\{\mathcal{A}_k\}$ represents all annotated gold reasoning paths for a given question.
+Here, $\mathcal{R}$ denotes the set of reasoning steps generated by the model, $\{\mathcal{A}_k\}$ represents all annotated gold reasoning paths for a given question, \(N\) is the number of examples.
 Since multiple valid reference paths may exist, we choose the reference $\mathcal{A}_{k^*}$ with the highest overlap with $\mathcal{R}$.
 Precision measures the proportion of model-generated steps that are correct, while recall quantifies the coverage of reference reasoning steps.
+The F1 score is used to combine both aspects to provide a holistic evaluation of CoT correctness.

 \textbf{Evaluation of Reasoning Efficiency.} CoT reasoning often introduces significant computational overhead due to longer generated sequences.
 Excessively verbose CoT outputs increase inference time and memory consumption, reducing practical usability in real-world applications.
 To evaluate reasoning efficiency, we compute the number of correct reasoning steps per unit time.
 Formally,